gittuf/gittuf/docs/gaps/4/README.md

 * preserve global constraints when making changes to the repository's root of trust metadata, even if the client entirely lacks support for global constraints

-## Prototype Implementation
+## Implementation

-Initial support for global constraints has been implemented as a gittuf developer mode feature.
+Support for global constraints has been implemented as a gittuf feature in `v0.9.0`.
+See https://gittuf.dev/documentation/maintainers/multirepo for more information.

 ## References